bentonam/fakeit/README.md

 #### `type`
 The data type of the model to be generated.
 This needs to be set top level, as well as a per property/items basis.
 It determines the starting data type, and how the result of the build loop will be converted once complete

-#### `key`
-The main key for the document.
-This is a reference to a generated property and is used for the filename or Document ID.
-If the key is an object it can use the same keys as the `data` option defined below.
-If the key is a string then it use the string value to find the value of the document that was just built.
 **Note:** If type isn't set it defaults to `'null'`.

 ###### Available types